mub2332/FIT-Honors-Monash/docs/Milestone 1/SoftwareQualityAssurancePlan.md

   <a name="review-informal"></a>

 ##### 5.2 - Informal Inspections

+These are the meetings conducted on Discord, the Nott, and in class every friday.

 ###### Team member Reviews

 - Team member Review should be conduct every week to set up goals for the week and review the work process of previous week.